SonarSource/sonarqube-roslyn-sdk/README.md

 It is possible to specify an optional package version e.g. */a:Wintellect.Analyzers:1.0.5.0*

-The tool will create a .jar file called *[package id]-plugin.[package version].jar* in the current directory e.g. Wintellect.Analyzers-plugin.1.0.5.jar
+The tool will create a .jar file called *[package id]-plugin-[package version].jar* in the current directory e.g. Wintellect.Analyzers-plugin-1.0.5.jar

 The generated jar can be installed to SonarQube as normal (e.g. by dropping it in the SonarQube server *extensions\plugins* folder and restarting the SonarQube server).
 You will see a new repository containing all of the rules defined by the analyzer.
 The rules can be added to Quality Profiles just like any other SonarQube rule.